ManageIQ/manageiq.org/site/_posts/2017-04-10-Announcing-Euwe-2.1.html.md

 tags: releases announcements
 ---

+We've just built Euwe-2.1.
+This release resolves the issue in Euwe-2, where dropdowns and trees don't work in the UI.
 If you already have Euwe-2 installed, you can follow the steps [here](http://talk.manageiq.org/t/euwe-2-broken-ui-fix/2221) for the manual fix.

 Otherwise, we encourage you to [download](http://manageiq.org/download/) Euwe-2.1 and try it out!